Sensitivity labels in Power BI

-Sensitivity labels can be applied on datasets, reports, dashboards, and dataflows.
-When data is exported from Power BI to Excel, PowerPoint or PDF files, or via other supported export scenarios such as Analyze in Excel or live connection PivotTables in Excel, Power BI automatically applies a sensitivity label on the exported file and protects it according to the label’s file encryption settings.
-This way your sensitive data remains protected no matter where it is.
+Sensitivity labels can be applied to datasets, reports, dashboards, and dataflows.
+When labeled data leaves Power BI, either via export to Excel, PowerPoint or PDF files, or via other supported export scenarios such as Analyze in Excel or live connection PivotTables in Excel, Power BI automatically applies the label to the exported file and protects it according to the label’s file encryption settings.
+This way your sensitive data remains protected, no matter where it is.

-Sensitivity labels applied on Power BI reports, dashboards, datasets, and dataflows are visible from many places in the Power BI service.
+Sensitivity labels on reports, dashboards, datasets, and dataflows are visible from many places in the Power BI service.
 Sensitivity labels on reports and dashboards are also visible in the Power BI iOS and Android mobile apps and in embedded visuals.

 A protection metrics report available in the Power BI admin portal gives Power BI admins full visibility over the sensitive data in the Power BI tenant.
-In addition, the Power BI audit logs include sensitivity label information about activities such as applying, removing, and changing labels, as well as about activities such as viewing reports, dashboards, etc., giving Power BI and security admins visibility over sensitive data consumption for the purpose of monitoring, investigating, and security alerts.
+In addition, the Power BI audit logs include sensitivity label information about activities such as applying, removing, and changing labels, as well as about activities such as viewing reports, dashboards, etc., This gives Power BI and security admins visibility over sensitive data consumption for the purposes of monitoring and investigating security alerts.

 Sensitivity labeling does not affect access to content within Power BI – access to content within Power BI is managed solely by Power BI permissions.
 While the labels are visible, any associated encryption settings (configured in either the Microsoft 365 security center or the Microsoft 365 compliance center) are not applied.
-They are applied only to data that is exported to Excel, PowerPoint, or PDF files, or one of the other supported export paths.
+They are applied only to data that leaves Power BI via export to Excel, PowerPoint, or PDF files, or one of the other supported export paths.